 We don’t think you should have to wait to get started.
 At Heidelberg, you’ll have the opportunity to jump right into research.
 With hands-on learning at every level, you’ll find the support, experiences, and opportunities in and out of the lab that will prepare you for professional research in your field.

 Think a small school can’t give you big opportunities?
 Think again.
-Heidelberg always has three cadavers on campus for use in classes.
+Heidelberg always has three cadavers on campus for use in classes in the George Barlow Body Donor Lab.
 This gives you an edge in graduate school where many students will be looking at cadavers for the first time.
 As an upperclassmen, you’ll have the opportunity to dissect a cadaver as well as practice specialty dissections of knees, the spinal cord, eyeballs, larynxes, and brains.
 You’ll also have access to disarticulated human skeletons, one articulated skeleton, and seven skulls.

 The Longaker Animal Lab is a new facility where you can conduct independent research.
 Faculty members also use the facility to supplement their teaching with labs using live rats, mice, frogs and crickets.